 You need a f*ck buddy, my friend said.

 I didn’t even know what that meant.

-Better, you don’t even have to be friends, she offered.
+Better, you don’t even have to be friends.

 Boy, did I need an education in the modern workings of dating . . . and sex.